microsoft/fluentui/packages/react-components/react-dialog/Spec.md

 ![Mouse and touch behaviour of Modal dialog](./assets/modal-mouse-touch.png)

 1. Clicking on the trigger (element / button component) a Dialog is displayed with a dimmed background.
-2. Windows under the dialog are inert.
+2. Windows under the dialog are inert and their scrolling is blocked.
 3. Clicking on the dimmed background dismisses the dialog.
 4. Clicking the dismiss button (X icon in header), or cancel/dismiss button (footer) will close the dialog.
 5. The dialog can be dismissed also when confirmation button is clicked (footer).